authzed/docs/docs/spicedb-dedicated/dedicated-configuration.md

 <img src={require("/img/datastore-config.png").default} alt="datastore configuration" />

-Your SpiceDB Dedicated environment can be provisioned with multiple isolated databases.
-If you have more than one, choose the database that is appropriate for the Permission System you are deploying.
+Your SpiceDB Dedicated environment can be provisioned with multiple isolated datastores.
+If you have more than one, choose the datastore that is appropriate for the Permission System you are deploying.

 ### Update Channel